xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-bat.md

 }
 ```

 `bat` also provides shell completions.
-They are also generated, but the path has
+They are generated too, but the path has
 been fixed already, so they'll end up in `assets/completions/bat.fish`,
 `assets/completions/bat.zsh` and `assets/completions/bat.bash`.
 Now that you
 know that `xbps-src` has helpers for this, you don't even have to know where